Introduction to MakeClothes

 Limits

-Makeclothes has certain limits according to the internal structure of MakeHuman
+Makeclothes has certain limits according to the internal structure of MakeHuman I and II

-How to load a human
+How to load a base character/human

-The easiest way directly supported by MakeClothes is to work with the predefined meshes.
 MakeClothes contains 2 Blend-files which are placed in the “humans” sub-directory of the plugin (male.blend and female.blend).
 When MakeClothes starts, these blend-files are scanned once and names of the objects starting with “mh_” are presented in a menu.
 To work with it, select a mesh and press “Import predefined human” button.

 In case of a helper mesh, the parts of the mesh are assigned to different vertex-groups to allow an easy selection and use different colors.